super-useful/su-apiserver/README.md

 Applications config.

-#### definitions/
+#### route[n]/index.js

-Definitions define the flow of control for a particular route in the application.
+A definition of the flow of control for a particular route in the application.
 When a route is matched, the request parameters are validated, and the request passes through the individual routes interceptors.
 The request then flows through a middleware and finally to the route definitions pipeline middlewares.
 The final middleware in the pipeline is responsible for returning a value for the request.

-They are defined as a hash of `string` / `Definition` pairs denoting the definition name and definitions themselves.

-A `Definition` is an Array of Objects that is defined as the following:
+A `Definition` is an Array of Objects defined as the following:

 * `method` String - HTTP method i.e `GET`
 * `type` String - The response type i.e `json`